Japanese Fashion Inspiration via 29 Unique and Popular Looks

 Image courtesy: @_mi1016yu_

-Fashion-forward Japanese designers such as Chitose Abe – SACAI’s founder – and Yohji Yamamoto are reviving Japanese kimonos in androgynous-inspired clothing and gender-neutral looks.
+Fashion-forward Japanese designers such as Chitose Abe – SACAI’s founder – and Yohji Yamamoto are reviving Japanese kimonos in androgynous clothing and gender-neutral looks.

 Alice+Olivia Koko reversible Japanese kimono jacket